wunc/localvm/readme.md

 #### Configure PHPMyAdmin:

 I recommend using a dedicated database tool, like MySQL Workbench or Sequel Pro.
 The VM does come with PHPMyAdmin, but it requires some additional steps to be fully functional.
 Run the command below, choose Apache (with spacebar), enter `123` for the root password, and then let it run the database setup necessary to function properly.
+In the VM type:

 ```
 sudo /usr/sbin/pma-configure